 Work in the theme of Corporate Citizenship

-The major theme of judgment in this level is Revealing-generating a range of perceptions of complex systems and filtering the social, political and economic contexts within which they operate: Viewing peer relationships as collegial: Creating transnational networks-intellectual, economic, social: Screening the environment to identify and influence developments that might affect projects.
-This level of work is also known as Stratified Systems Theory (SST) Level VI.
+The major theme of judgment in this level is Revealing—generating a range of perceptions of complex systems and filtering the social, political and economic contexts within which they operate: Viewing peer relationships as collegial: Creating transnational networks—intellectual, economic, social: Screening the environment to identify and influence developments that might affect projects.
+This level of work is also known as Stratified Systems Theory (SST) Level VI and is generally associated with:

 • Comprehending the economic, social, political, technological, and religious contexts, which alert and protect units in the level of Strategic Intent, and, where appropriate, imbed them into their host cultures.